poboisvert/Credit_Risk_Analysis/README.md

 ![5a](img/5a.png)

+- The high_risk precision is about 7% with 94% sensitivity which makes a F1 of 14% (trade-off)

+- The low_risk precision is about 100% with 91% sensitivity which makes a F1 of 97% (trade-off)

 Accuracy: 79%, Precision: High Risk: 7%, Low Risk: 100%, Recall: High Risk: 94%, Low Risk: 91%

 #### Easy Ensemble AdaBoost Classifier